Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 part and <body />

-part in the exported html.
+part in the exported HTML.
 For contents that cannot be added into <head />

 , even when it is added in Append in <head />

 instead.
-Same for Append in <body />
+The same goes for Append in <body />

 .